-With AFS's 43-year presence in Turkey, we are able to draw on strong local connections for a deep understanding of the intercultural, health, safety, and security issues.
-Prior to departure and upon arrival, students are given safety briefings by AFS staff.
-They will also receive security information from the U.S. Embassy’s Security Office, and will be registered for the Embassy’s travel alert system.
+With a 55-year presence in Turkey, AFS draws on strong local connections for a deep understanding of the intercultural, health, safety, and security issues.
+Students are given safety briefings by AFS staff and are registered with the U.S. Embassy in Ankara to receive travel alerts.
 AFS works closely before arrival and throughout the exchange year to discuss and prepare for students' well-being.
-YES Abroad students are covered by medical as well as Political and Security Evacuation Insurance.
-Students will have access to a 24-hour emergency number, and our staff members are thoroughly trained.
-Each student will be given a cell phone upon arrival and will be given the contact number for their local support representative and his/her national AFS-Turkey office.
-In the case of an emergency, a Duty Officer is on-call 24/7 in both Turkey and the United States.
-This number is made available to both students and their parents while on program.
+YES Abroad students are supported on the ground by AFS staff members and volunteers.
+Each student is given a mobile phone upon arrival for emergency use, along with the contact number for their local support representative and the national AFS-Turkey office.
+Students are covered by medical and political and security evacuation benefits.
+Students, host families, and natural families have access to a 24-hour emergency number, and AFS staff and volunteers are trained to deal with incidents that may occur on-program.
 For further information on Turkey, visit the U.S. Department of State's website.

 - Meeting with the Public Affairs Section of the U.S. Embassy;